Other sections in Masters:

 CIS Consultancy - Metropolitan Police, Ministry of Defence - DSTL, Home Office, North Essex Health Consortium, Oxfam.

-MSc Operational Research and Management Science, 2013
+MSc Operational Research and Management Science (Business Analytics), 2017

-MSc Operational Research & Management Science, 2013
+MSc Operational Research and Management Science (Business Analytics), 2013